 Energy drink supplement – Water doesn’t taste great after the iodine tablets have been added.
 Mask the taste and provide extra energy with an isotonic or hypotonic solution.

 Blister plasters – Treat blisters early to prevent a greater issue in the future.
-Leukotape P or Compeed are good plasters.
+Leukotape P or Compeed are good brands for blister plasters.

 Insect repellent – Repel is a good brand.
 Also, don’t forget that Tanzania is a malaria area and you will want to take malaria tablets before and after your trek.